Life interests, debts and taxes

 Tenant for life

 If you do not want to give your interest in your home (whether all or part) to your spouse or partner, then you could give him or her a life interest.
 The most common reason to give a life interest is to make sure that the gift remains in the family and doesn't pass to an outsider accidentally.
+They are also used to bypass ownership of assets without removing the benefit of use.

 A life interest makes the beneficiary a tenant for life.
 The word tenant here has no connection with the usual meaning, as an occupier for rent, but rather simply someone with an interest.